Game-powered team days, brought to your venue

 Where does it happen?

 At your venue — a hotel function room, a boardroom, an office space with room and power.
-We bring the entire arena to you and build it on site.
+We bring the whole gaming arena to you and build it on site.
 We are mobile; we are not a vehicle.

 How many people?